BLOGFive Questions Self Storage Operators Should Ask Security Dealers

 1. What are your credentials and experience?

-If they only dabble in self storage access control and security, “Move on,” said Jarad Bailey, president of Dallas Automatic Gate, an owner-operated dealer in business since the 1980s and longtime PTI Security partner.
+If they only dabble in self-storage access control and security, “Move on,” said Jarad Bailey, president of Dallas Automatic Gate, an owner-operated dealer in business since the 1980s and longtime PTI Security partner.

 Bailey notes that operators should ask for the basics: years in business, areas of expertise, licensing, and proper insurance.